PraizAjala/LITA-CAPSTONE-PROJECT-1./README.md

  - Focusing on the South region could yield even better results
  - The company should consider strategies to boost sales of Product Shirt and Product Belt.
  - Furthermore, the company would need to keep an eye on inventory management for high-revenue products.
+ - Further research can be made into cause for low to zero sales of hat, socks and gloves and business decisions can be made.